scpham/docker-signatumd/README.md

 * Physical machine, cloud instance, or VPS that supports Docker (i.e. [Digital Ocean](https://goo.gl/eWziH7), KVM or XEN based VMs) running Ubuntu 16.04 or later (*not OpenVZ containers!*)
 * At least 5 GB to store the block chain files (the chain will contine to grow)
 * At least 1 GB RAM + 2 GB swap file
-* If you are installing Docker for the first time you will run into permission issues.
-Run `usermod -aG docker <user>` and then logout/login again or reboot
+* Run `sudo usermod -aG docker <user>` and then logout/login again or reboot, if you're a new Docker user

 Really Fast Quick Start